Does Virginia have state overtime laws that are different from federal law?

 Does Virginia have a minimum wage that is different from federal law?

-Virginia's minimum wage is tied to the federal minimum wage, which is currently $7.25.
+Virginia's minimum wage is tied to the federal minimum wage, which is currently $7.25 per hour, or $2.13 per hour for tipped employees.

 Anyone who is covered by the federal minimum wage law is not covered by Virginia's minimum wage law.
 In addition, the following individuals who are not covered by the federal minimum wage are also not covered by Virginia's minimum wage: